Previous destination planning projects

-In 2019 the first stage of an integrated planning project for Arthur’s Pass and the wider journey along SH73 was initiated.
+In 2019 DOC led a planning project for Arthur’s Pass and the visitor journey along SH73.
 Up to $300,000 of International Visitor Conservation and Tourism Levy (IVL) funding was allocated to the project.
-This came from the MBIE/tourism infrastructure portion of the IVL.

-The Arthur’s Pass project was designed to enable collaborative and multi-agency destination planning in the area.
+The work was to enable collaborative and multi-agency destination planning in the area.
 The project involved Ngāi Tūāhuriri, KiwiRail, MBIE Tourism, Waka Kotahi, Selwyn District Council, local community members and other stakeholders.

 - how to showcase this outstanding natural area;

 - how to make better use of the village’s naturally-constricted footprint; and

 - how to entice visitors to stay longer in the village